-- 1.1.4 Payment requirements: Students must arrange to pay tuition to the University in full and on time. - 1.1.5 Students with unpaid tuition will not be permitted access to grade records and other information, and no accreditation of studies will be issued for them.
-Additional information can be found on the internet and in "Information for University Students."
+1.4.1 Payment requirements: Students must arrange to pay tuition to the University in full and on time.

+1.1.41.4.2 The electronic system will block information of students with unpaid tuition and will not allow them to access grade records and/or issue certificates.
+Additional information can be found on the University website.